 Bobby Simpson was an early bloomer.
 He made his way through school and grade cricket very fast, and made his first-class debut for New South Wales at the age of 16 years and 354 days, and was the second-youngest cricketer to make his debut for the state.
 On his arrival to the dressing-room, Arthur Morris asked him where his nappies were.

 During his tenure for New South Wales (NSW), an incident occurred which helped define one of Simpson’s finest aspects of cricket.
-He came out as a substitute fielder, and Keith Miller, the NSW captain, told him to stand at the slips instead of strolling near the boundary fence – the traditional territory of substitute fielders.
+He came out as a substitute fielder, and NSW captain Keith Miller told him to stand at the slips instead of manning the ropes — the traditional territory of substitute fielders.
 Simpson took two outstanding catches that day, and never looked back.
 It was roughly at this period that he developed his leg-breaks as well.

 Four years later he moved to Perth to work as an editor in a newspaper, and found himself in the Western Australia side.
 He kept on scoring runs, and was eventually picked for the 1957-58 tour of South Africa.
 It turned out to be a rather ordinary debut, but he impressed everyone with his superlative slip fielding (he took 13 catches).

 He had to be picked again, for the unofficial tour of New Zealand.
-He scored 418 runs in the four unofficial ‘Tests’ at 69.67, and it finally seemed like he had arrived.
-He was picked once again, this time for the historic 1960-61 series, where he scored four fifties and a 49, and picked up six wickets.
+He scored 418 runs in 4 unofficial ‘Tests’ at 69.67, and it finally seemed like he had arrived.
+He was picked once again, this time for the historic 1960-61 series, where he scored 4 fifties and a 49, and picked up 6 wickets.
 There was a noticeable change in his outlook at this point.
 Though he had retained his aggressive style, he had curbed down his strokes, and suddenly seemed to have an insatiable appetite for runs; he had cut down his hook, swaying from the line and letting the ball go.

 Simpson had arrived.
-When the mighty West Indians toured Australia for the historic 1960-61 series, Simpson shone in their tour match against Western Australia: he scored 87 out of 140 and an unbeaten 221 out of 444 for 6, in addition to two crucial wickets.
+When the mighty West Indians toured Australia for the historic 1960-61 series, Simpson shone in their tour match against Western Australia: he scored 87 out of 140 and an unbeaten 221 out of 444 for 6, in addition to 2 crucial wickets.
 He was an obvious choice for the Tests.
-He scored four fifties and a 49 in the series, in addition to six wickets and 13 slip catches.
+He scored 4 fifties and a 49 in the series, in addition to 6 wickets and 13 slip catches.

 At this point of time he returned to NSW, and was then picked for the Ashes.
 Despite an ordinary series with the bat, the tour was crucial for Simpson in two aspects: due to Richie Benaud’s shoulder injury Simpson bowled a lot of overs throughout the entire tour, thereby emerging as an all-rounder.
 And in the fourth Test at Old Trafford, he opened batting for the first time with his would-be partner Bill Lawry, putting up 113 in the second innings (after bowling out England with figures of 4 for 23).

 His partnership with Lawry would flourish in the years to come.
 Though utterly contrasting in styles, they formed the opening pair on which Australia thrived in the 1960s.
 They understood each other very well, and responded to each other’s calls without a hesitation.
-Between them they amassed 3,600 runs in 64 innings at 59.01, with nine century-partnerships.
+Between them they amassed 3,600 runs in 64 innings at 59.01 with 9 century-partnerships.

 Captain of Australia